-While our comparison of mixed versus pure lists was designed to test the changed-goal and cue strengthening accounts of reactivity, we note that the present study may also provide insight regarding participant strategy use.
+While our comparison of mixed versus pure lists was designed to evaluate the changed-goal and cue strengthening accounts of reactivity, we note that the present study may also provide insight regarding participant strategy use.
 First, our finding that JOL reactivity extends to frequency judgments replicates previous work by Maxwell & Huff (2022).
-To explain this observation, Maxwell & Huff proposed that JOLs implicitly encourage participants to relate study pairs together at encoding.
+To explain this observation, Maxwell and Huff proposed that JOLs implicitly encourage participants to relate study pairs together at encoding.
 However, this relational encoding is applied strategically, such that only related pairs receive a memory benefit.
 Within this context, our finding that both JOL and frequency judgments are reactive on related pairs presented in pure lists may qualify this strategy use account, indicating that participants may be able to apply a relational encoding strategy in both mixed and pure list contexts.
 The pure list pattern is important because it indicates that participants do not need to be exposed to unrelated pairs to instantiate relational encoding.
 Finally, we note that in addition to testing the cue-strengthening account, Rivers et al. (2021) also assessed strategy use by having participants report the encoding strategies used on each pair following retrieval of each target.
 Reported strategies did not differ between related and unrelated pairs; however, because strategy use was assessed at retrieval, this measure did not capture online strategy use at encoding.
 More work is therefore needed to fully understand the role that strategy use plays in JOL reactivity including whether strategies are shifted across items within a study set.

 While the present study replicated previous work showing positive reactivity on related pairs, we note that for each experiment, participant study was self-paced.
 Although other studies investigating reactivity have also made use of self-paced study (e.g., Janes et al., 2018; Mitchum et al., 2016; see Maxwell & Huff, 2022, for a review), the memory improvements observed for both JOLs and frequency judgments could potentially be attributed to participants in the judgment groups encoding pairs for longer durations relative to the silent reading group.
 However, across experiments and list types, encoding durations were generally longer for participants in the control groups compared to the judgment groups (see Tables A8-A9).
 Thus, the reactivity effects observed in the present study do not appear to be driven by longer encoding durations and instead likely reflect additional processing due to making judgments at encoding.